SteeltoeOSS/Documentation/articles/create-dotnet-microservice-projects-automatically-with-steeltoe-initializr.md

 author.twitter: dierufdavid
 ---

-# Create .NET Microservice Projects Automatically with Steeltoe Initializr
+# Create .NET microservice projects automatically with Steeltoe Initializr

 Microservices are well… micro.
 They travel in packs.
 Very rarely will you find a single microservice in production representing an entire application's capabilities.
 Normally you have many services that make up the application.
 Each service is different in what controllers it offers.
 A user service offers endpoints for looking up a user's account information and validating a user's credentials.
 A customer service would have ways to interact with customer information.
 Outside of a microservice's controller, though, they look very similar.
 Each needs a web server.
 Each needs to emit logs.
 Etc.

 Then there's shared services.
 Something like an authentication service is usually backing most of the application's microservices.
 But something like a cache is only selectively used in certain microservices that have the need.
 If user information doesn't change that often but is constantly being looked up, it makes sense to do side lookups in a cache.
-Alternatively, customer information could be constantly changing but requests aren't that high frequency, so the overhead of a cache doesn't make sense.
+Alternatively customer information could be constantly changing but requests aren't that high frequency, so the overhead of a cache doesn't make sense.

-When you are creating each of these microservices it turns into a rinse-and-repeat exercise.
+When you are creating each of these microservices it turns into a rinse and repeat exercise.
 You are tempted to create a template or at least a script to do all the `dotnet new webapi` commands, taking into account namespaces and nuances.

 As it turns out this is such a common task, tools have been created to help you through this.
 One notable tool is the dotnet templating engine.
 It gives a team the ability to crank out the beginnings of microservices in a flash.
 The challenge is once you look past a single developer to the entire organization the need for a more distributable model arises quickly.
 One where different folks with different roles can collaborate to keep best practices a priority and the latest patches a reality, in all new development.